Charlotte Perrelli: 2010–present

 At the Schlager pride in Stockholm in July 2009, she announced that she would release a new album in 2010; however, this was later put forward to 2012.
 Perrelli recorded a new single for the Swedish Royal Wedding in June 2010 together with pop singer Magnus Carlsson titled "Mitt livs gemål", which was very well received and performed throughout Sweden.
 In August, she released a fitness book titled Kan du Kan jag.
 In December 2010, she toured Swedish churches with her material from Rimfrostjul.
 Perrelli continued as a judge on Talang 2010 and Talang 2011.
 During the summer, she toured with Diggiloo once more.
 In November 2011, she confirmed that she would play Eva Peron in the Swedish version of the musical Evita at the Malmö Opera.
 As a result, she released Don't cry for me Argentina as a single.

 She participated in Melodifestivalen 2012 with the entry "The Girl" by Fredrik Kempe in a bid to represent Sweden at the Eurovision Song Contest 2012 in Baku, Azerbaijan.
 In the fourth semi-final of the show, she came in fifth, and failed to qualify to the final.
 Nonetheless, she released her seventh album titled The Girl, which contained eight new tracks, including "Little Braveheart", a duet with Belgian singer Kate Ryan.
 Other hits include Just not tonight and No More Black & Blue.
 She also released her own perfume and shimmering lotion called The Girl.

 In the summer of 2012, she once again toured with Diggiloo.
 After this, she released her second fitness book.
 In 2013, she released her second Christmas album titled Min barndoms jul and toured extensively in Scandinavia.

 In 2015, she released the song Bröllopsvalsen which she performed at numerous events.
 The song is a tribute to her husband.
 She also released a book about pregnancy.

 In 2017, she released the music album in Swedish titled Mitt liv.
 She also toured with Diggiloo during the summers of 2014, 2015, 2017 and 2018.
 In 2018, she appeared on Så mycket bättre which is broadcast on TV4.
-She released her autobiography in October 2018 titled Flickan från Småland and is currently touring through Sweden with a tour with the same name.
+She released her autobiography in October 2018 titled Flickan från Småland, which was also the name of her 2019 tour of Sweden.

 2019 saw Perrelli commentate for SVT at the Eurovision Song Contest 2019 in Israel beside Edward af Sillén, 20 years after winning the contest in the same country.

-She participated in Melodifestivalen 2021 with the song ”Still Young” when she qualified for the finale, where she came 8th with 60 points.
+She participated in Melodifestivalen 2021 with the song "Still Young" when she qualified for the finale, where she came 8th with 60 points.

+Perrelli performed as one of the interval acts in the second semi-final and final of the Eurovision Song Contest 2024 in Malmö.